EncodeGroup/Gopher/README.md

 # Gopher

 If a credential is there...
-Gopher will find it
+Gopher will find it!

 Will search for low hanging fruits and useful information for escalation on a compromised workstation.